telerik/kendo-ui-core/docs/controls/charts/how-to/grouped-and-stacked-remote-series.md

 ---
-title: Stacked and Grouped Series Bound to Remote Data
+title: Create Stacked and Grouped Series Bound to Remote Data
-page_title: Stacked and Grouped Series Bound to Remote Data | Kendo UI Charts
+page_title: Create Stacked and Grouped Series Bound to Remote Data | Kendo UI Charts
-description: "Learn how to bind a chart with multiple stack groups to remote data."
+description: "Learn how to bind a Kendo UI Chart with multiple stack groups to remote data."
 slug: howto_stackedgroupedseriesremote_charts
 ---

-# Stacked and Grouped Series Bound to Remote Data
+# Create Stacked and Grouped Series Bound to Remote Data

-The example below demonstrates how to create a stacked and grouped chart bound to remote data.

-The [Bar Charts / Stacked and grouped bars](http://demos.telerik.com/kendo-ui/bar-charts/grouped-stacked-bar) demonstrates the same scenario for inline data.
+The example below demonstrates how to create a stacked and grouped Kendo UI Chart bound to remote data.
+The [**Bar Charts** > **Stacked and grouped bars** demo](http://demos.telerik.com/kendo-ui/bar-charts/grouped-stacked-bar) demonstrates the same scenario for inline data.

 The implementation consists of two steps:

 1. Assign an unique Group ID value to each Gender / Age Group combination.
-1. Set the stack name for each series to match the Gender field in the [`dataBound ` event](/api/javascript/dataviz/ui/chart#events-dataBound)
+1. Set the stack name for each series to match the Gender field in the [`dataBound ` event](/api/javascript/dataviz/ui/chart#events-dataBound).

-###### Example - Stacked and Grouped Series Bound to Remote Data
+###### Example

 ```html
     <div id="chart"></div>